Louisiana Signature Dish: Boudin

-What is Boudin?
+What is boudin?

-How do I eat it?
 Promptly.
-Most locals don’t make it out of the parking lot with their links.
-Squeeze the filling right out of the casing and into your mouth (some do, however, eat the casing too).
-Though popular for breakfast, boudin is eaten all day long.
+Most locals don’t even make it out of the parking lot with their links, they just squeeze the filling right out of the casing and into their mouths.
+(Some folks eat the casing, too).
+If that sounds too messy, just spread the filling on a cracker or between slices of bread.
+Though popular for breakfast, boudin is eaten all day long here.

-Where can I try some?
-As the capital of Cajun country, Lafayette is known for its bounty of boudin, and the city has put together a Cajun Boudin Trail that leads you to the best examples.
-Get a copy of their guide from the city’s Convention and Visitors Commission.
-The best boudin is made in-house and is often found at gas stations, meat shops, and independent grocers.
-Read more about where to find Boudin across Louisiana!
-A favorite is The Best Stop Supermarket.
-Other great examples can be found along our Prairie Home Cooking and Seafood Sensation trails.
+As the capital of Cajun Country, Lafayette is known for its bounty of boudin and the city has even put together a Cajun Boudin Trail that leads you to the best examples.
+The trail of delicious boudin continues through the Lake Charles area on the SWLA Boudin Trail, also lined with tons of restaurants and local dives serving up hot links.
+The best boudin is made in-house and is often found at gas stations, meat shops and independent grocers.
+A favorite is The Best Stop Supermarket in the town of Scott.